-(Picture 2.1.2.2 Accelerometer Theory & Design)

-As the picture2.2.2 above shows the schematic of an accelerometer, which be comprised of a mass (m), a spring (k) and a dash pot.
+As the picture2.2 above shows the schematic of an accelerometer, which be comprised of a mass (m), a spring (k) and a dash pot.
 When the object moves and has an accelerations, the mass moves to another position, the spring (k) will stretches and the dash pot will produce an relative damping coefficient(c) and the value (c) can be transfer to a digital signal or number which can be used directly.
-The exact inner structure of an accelerometer is just like this, absolutely not, in our daily life, the most popular type of accelerometers is the Three-Axis Acceleration Sensor such as iPhone installing it.
+The exact inner structure of an accelerometer is just like this, absolutely not, in our daily life, the most popular type of accelerometer is the Three-Axis Acceleration Sensor such as iPhone installing it.
 Just as its name implies, the three-axis accelerometer does not only test one direction’s acceleration, but three directions’ accelerations: X, Y and Z.

 How an accelerometer works in mobile phone.